flaviocopes/svelte-handbook/content/Svelte Bindings.md

 <input bind:this={myInputField} />
 ```

-This is really handy when you need to apply logic to elements after you mount them, for example, using the `onMount()` lifecycle event callback.
+This is handy when you need to apply logic to elements after you mount them, for example, using the `onMount()` lifecycle event callback.

 ## Binding components props